 Saying “Yes” to my sweet tooth before going home, I stopped at Poppleton Bakery and Cafe for a slice of carrot cake after lunch.
 Poppleton Bakery is the number 1 bakery in Corning and reminded me of the cafes in Paris.
 In addition to selling baked goods, the cafe offers crepes, sandwiches, wraps, soups, and salads on its menu.

-I spent almost a week in Corning, NY, but between the conference parties, lunches, and sessions, I didn’t get to eat at all the Gaffer District restaurants that I wanted to.
-Here are some other Market Street restaurants and bars I want to visit onmy next trip to Corning and the Finger Lakes.
+I spent almost a week in Corning, NY, but between the conference parties, lunches from food trucks, and learning sessions, I didn’t get to eat at all of the restaurants in Corning that I wanted to.
+Here are some other Market Street restaurants and bars I want to visit on my next trip to Corning and the Finger Lakes.

 Three Birds Restaurant